 What if YOU could choose your perception of what you think is beautiful?

 Who is your social media filled with?
-I know that most of my patients fill their Instagram feeds with popular models and fitness gurus.
-But then, we are following women who represent how about 8% of the world can look.
+I know that most of my patients use things like kicksta (Do kicksta even work?
+Find out by following the link) to boost their own numbers of followers, which means they won’t be followed by many people who they know and who will likely post kind and supportive messages on their photos.
+Plenty of them will also fill their Instagram feeds with popular models and fitness gurus.
+But then, they are following women who represent how about 8% of the world can look.

 And it messes with our heads.
 We believe, because this is the media that we are seeing and exposed to, we believe that this is the only way to be beautiful.
 But it’s only one small way.
 But what about the other 92% of ways to be beautiful?
 What if you’re not tall, white, blond and skinny?
 What if you’re short?
 What if you’re Asian?
 What if your skin is Brown?
 What if you’re facial features are more ethnic and less Eurocentric?
 What if you’re trans what if your gender doesn’t follow anything that you’re seeing in the media?
 Then what choice do you have than to come to the conclusion that you’re not beautiful because you don’t look like these models.